ofenrohr/ksquares/README.md

 This AI offers the following hyperparameters:

-* `--hp-mcts-iterations` number of MCTS iterations.
+* `--hp-mcts-iterations INT` number of MCTS iterations.
 The default value is 1500
-* `--hp-mcts-cpuct` the C_puct value which controls exploration vs. exploitation.
+* `--hp-mcts-cpuct FLOAT` the C_puct value which controls exploration vs. exploitation.
 The default value is 10.0
-* `--hp-mcts-dirichlet-alpha` the alpha parameter for the dirichlet noise that is applied to the children of the MCTS root node.
+* `--hp-mcts-dirichlet-alpha FLOAT` the alpha parameter for the dirichlet noise that is applied to the children of the MCTS root node.
 Default: 0.03
+* `--hp-mcts-no-move-sequences` when this flag is set, the AI will not use move sequences but only single lines for each node in the Monte-Carlo tree.
+  A move sequence can contain more than one line and represents a full move by a player.
+For example: In a situation where a player can capture a chain, the algorithm will generate a sequence where it does Double-Dealing on the chain and it will also generate other sequences where it fully captures the chain and then draws another available line.
+Move sequences reduce the search space by using knowledge specific to Dots and Boxes.
+Settings this flag will disable the use of this knowledge.
+* `--hp-mcts-use-probabilistic-final-move-selection` enables probabilistic final move selection instead of always selecting the highest rated move.
+MCTS generates a probability distribution over all direct children of the root node.
+Usually, the move with the highest probability is selected, ignoring the other moves with lower probabilities.
+By setting this flag, a decision is made according to the generated probability distribution.
+* `--hp-mcts-tau FLOAT` controls the probability distribution when selecting the final move.
+Defaults to 1.
+For lower values than 1.0 the distribution favors moves with higher probability while for values greater than 1.0 the probabilities equalize.
+Tau is only used when `--hp-mcts-use-probabilistic-final-move-selection` is active.

 You can also set the hyperparameters in the GUI: